Viscount Galway

 His son, the sixth Viscount, sat for many years as the Conservative Member of Parliament for East Retford.
 His son, the seventh Viscount, represented Nottinghamshire North in the House of Commons as a Conservative and was also an Aide-de-Camp to Queen Victoria, King Edward VII and King George V. In 1887 he was created Baron Monckton, of Serlby in the County of Nottingham, in the Peerage of the United Kingdom, which gave him and his descendants an automatic seat in the House of Lords.
 His son, the eighth Viscount, was Governor-General of New Zealand from 1935 to 1941.

 He was succeeded by his son, the ninth Viscount.
 On his early death in 1971, he had no direct male heir.
 His landownings passed to his daughter Charlotte (the Hon.
 Mrs Charlotte Townsend of Melbury House).
 The Monckton barony became extinct while he was succeeded in the Irish titles by his second cousin once removed, the tenth Viscount.
 He was the grandson of the Hon.
 Edmund Gambier Monckton, fourth son of the fifth Viscount, and as he was a member of a younger branch of the family he was named only Monckton, in accordance with the rules obtained by the fifth Viscount.
 However, he adopted by royal licence the surname Arundell on his succession for himself and for all successive holders of the title.
 On the death in 1980 of his younger brother, the eleventh Viscount, this line of the family also failed.
 He was succeeded by his second cousin once removed, the twelfth Viscount, who was born in Canada.
 In 2017 he was succeeded by his only son, the thirteenth Viscount who is the great-grandson of Marmaduke John Monckton, third son of the Hon.
 Edmund Gambier Monckton, fourth son of the fifth Viscount.
 Lord Galway lives in Canada and represented Canada as a rower in the 1984 Summer Olympics.
-In 2024 he was succeeded by his eldest son Piers Alastair Carlos Monckton, 14th Viscount of Galway and the present title holder.
-Piers is an alumnus of Eton and will be succeeded by the eldest of his three children Oliver.